-The identified system $ $ is used to compute the necessary torque to regulate the actual two-link robot manipulator, which results in a performance, as seen in in Figure \ref{fig:computed_torque_regulator}, similar to a computed torque controller implemented using exact model knowledge as seen in in Figure \ref{fig:exact_computed_torque_regulator}.
+The identified system $ $ is used to compute the necessary torque to regulate the actual two-link robot manipulator, which results in a performance similar to a computed torque controller implemented using exact model knowledge , as seen in Figure \ref{fig:computed_torque_regulator}.
 The main downside of regulating the system using $ $ is the long computation time necessary to evaluate $ $ at any given $x$, which highlights the need for optimization of the evaluation function to improve computational performance.